lhthang/my_portforlio/README.md

 ## Run with web
 flutter run -d chrome --web-renderer html

+## How to deploy to Github
+Use peanut
+flutter pub global activate peanut flutter pub global run peanut:peanut then push to github

 ## Getting Started

 This project is a starting point for a Flutter application.